Why Sense8 fans are writing their own Season 3 of the series

 Fractured Light from fanfic writer Sera Taíno imagines them making love for the first time in person in Paris: “She reveled in the confounding sensations of having him and being him - of his hand ghosting over her breasts, his tongue swirling over her nipples before his lips descended over them.”
 Taíno neatly weaves in the fact that the characters are able to mentally embody each other into the sex scene.
 I'm not going to link you to the really dirty stuff but trust me, it's out there.

 One writer, VerainnesThoughts on Twitter, has even suggested that if the show is never brought back, it could be officially kept alive by fanfic.
 “Imagine this: a fanfic, each character written by a great writer.
 It would feel almost clusterlike,” she wrote.
-“In execution.
-Of course, the writers would all collab through discord or something to make something great and unique.
-Even minor charas like Amanita's mom could be written by a single author, giving unique personality to each character.
-Closure in an incredibly unique way.”
+She tells me: “I mean, nothing will replace an actual Season 3, but fanfiction, especially with how much fans LOVE Sense8, may be the only way we get real, full, tried and true closure to Sense8.”

-Given what I've read so far, I wouldn't be surprised if someone's already getting started.
+Given what I've read so far, I wouldn't be surprised if someone's already getting started on her idea.

 Follow Charlie Brinkhurst-Cuff on Twitter here @CharlieBCuff